Modified on March 25, 2021

 Q: When are my taxes due?

-A: Tax returns are due by April 15, 2021, but you can always file for an automatic six-month extension if you need more time.
-However, if you think you will owe the IRS money you should file—or at least make payment—no later than April 15th to avoid late payment penalties.
+A: Federal tax returns are due by May 17, 2021, but you can always file for an automatic extension if you need more time.
+However, if you think you will owe the IRS money you should file—or at least make payment—no later than May 17th to avoid late payment penalties.